Why Saudi Arabia Tourism Influencers Need to Stop

 Not only does the Kingdom of Saudi Arabia have a shocking record of human rights abuses, but it also imprisons and tortures its own bloggers and journalists whenever they publish something not approved by the KSA government.

-Not only that, but if the Saudi government have control over what these influencers post on their blogs and social media pages, can we really trust the content?
+If the Saudi government have control over what these influencers post on their blogs and social media pages, can we really trust the content?

 Does it really provide honest and helpful information to us, the followers, or does it just showcase the kingdom in a shallow and airbrushed way that is of no real value to anyone?